 - 1. Coordination with Site Plan.
 For any application that requires both site plan and special use approvals, the Planning Board shall review site plans and special use permit applications concurrently.
 All procedural and submission requirements shall be coordinated so as not to delay review and decision-making.
 In order to facilitate this coordination, any required information from Article VII (Site Plan Review) shall accompany the special use permit application. - 2.
 Area variance.
 Where a proposed special use permit contains one or more features which do not comply with the zoning regulations, application may be made to the Zoning Board of Appeals for an area variance pursuant to Article XI, without the necessity of a decision or determination by the Zoning Enforcement Officer. - 3.
 Use variance.
 All use variance applications to the Zoning Board of Appeals shall be made only after denial of a permit by the Code Enforcement Officer. - 4.
 Waivers.
 The Planning Board may find that some requirements of this Section are not requisite in the interest of the public health, safety or general welfare as applied to a particular project or application or are inappropriate to a particular special use application.
 In such cases, the Planning Board may, in its sole discretion, waive any requirements for the approval, approval with modifications, or disapproval of proposed special uses submitted provided such a waiver does not prevent or circumvent the purposes and intent of any Town of Ancram law or regulation or the Comprehensive Plan.
 Waivers shall be explicitly requested by the applicant in writing, and expressly granted only by the Planning Board.
 In granting waivers, the Planning Board may, in its sole discretion, incorporate such reasonable conditions as will in its judgment substantially secure the objectives of the requirements so waived.
-The Planning Board must state, in writing, its grounds for electing to conduct less intensive review and file such statement along with the special use permit application and supporting documents.
-Requirements of this law may not be waived except as properly voted by the Planning Board. - 5.
+Any waivers granted by the Planning Board shall be the minimum waiver necessary to allow the requested flexibility by the applicant, but also to protect the environment.
+The Planning Board must state, in writing, its grounds for electing to waive such requirements, and cite whatever evidence that the Planning Board relied upon in making the determination, and file such statement along with the special use permit application and supporting documents.
+Requirements of this law may not be waived except as properly voted by the Planning Board.
+For waivers related to stream buffers, see Article VII (B) (6). - 5.
 Public Hearing Required.
-Within sixty two (62) days of receipt of a complete application, the Planning Board shall hold a public hearing.
+Within sixty-two (62) days of receipt of a complete application, the Planning Board shall hold a public hearing.
 Notice of the public hearing shall be published in the official newspaper at least five (5) days prior to the date set for public hearing.
 The Planning Board shall send, or cause to be sent, notice of the Public Hearing to abutting property owners and those agricultural operators identified on the Agriculture Data Statement by certified mail, return receipt requested at least seven (7) days prior to the public hearing. - 6.
 Notice to Applicant and Columbia County Planning Board.
 At least ten (10) days before such hearing, the Planning Board shall mail such notices thereof to the applicant and to the Columbia County Planning Board as required by Section 239-m of the General Municipal Law, which shall be accompanied by a full statement of such proposed action.
 The County referral shall apply to real property within 500 feet of the following: